-We entered into an offer letter agreement with Mr. Pappas in connection with his commencement of employment with us as our Chief Sales Officer in October 2020.
-Pursuant to the offer letter agreement, Mr. Pappas was entitled to an initial base salary of \$320,000 per year (which was most recently increased by the compensation committee of our Board to \$360,000 in March 2023), a one-time sign-on bonus of \$50,000 (subject to prorated repayment if Mr. Pappas resigned from employment prior to the twelve-month anniversary of his start date), an initial target annual performance bonus of 60% of base salary, and an initial stock option grant to purchase 91,972 shares of our common stock.
-Mr. Pappas' offer letter agreement provided that for 2020, Mr. Pappas' annual performance bonus would be determined by the Board but would be no less than 130% and no more than 130% of 60% of Mr. Pappas' base salary for the full calendar year 2020.
-We also provide Mr. Pappas with a recurring monthly payment of \$650 to cover expenses related to his personal automobile, which he uses for work-related travel.
+We entered into an offer letter agreement with Mr. Wrede in connection with his commencement of employment with us as our Chief Financial Officer in March 2023.
+Pursuant to the offer letter agreement, Mr. Wrede was entitled to an initial base salary of \$410,000 per year (which was most recently increased by the Compensation Committee to \$430,000 in February 2024), a one-time sign-on bonus of \$200,000 (subject to prorated repayment if Mr. Wrede resigned from employment prior to the 12-month anniversary of his start date), an initial target annual performance bonus of 60% of base salary and an initial equity grant under our 2020 Equity Incentive Plan valued at \$850,000.

-In addition to his offer letter agreement, Mr. Pappas is party to our Change in Control Severance Plan.
-Pursuant to the Change in Control Severance Plan, upon either a termination the Company without cause or resignation for good reason (either, a "Covered Termination") during a Change in Control Period, Mr. Pappas will be eligible to receive (i) severance payments, in the form of salary continuation, in an amount equal to (a) 12 months of Mr. Pappas' then-current base salary, plus (b) the amount of Mr. Pappas' target bonus under the Company's annual bonus program; (ii) the prior fiscal year bonus based on actual performance, if unpaid at the time of termination; (iii) the pro rata portion of Mr. Pappas' current target bonus, prorated to reflect the partial year of service; (iv) reimbursement of COBRA premiums for a period of up to 12 months; (v) 100% acceleration of unvested equity awards (including those that vest upon satisfaction of performance criteria); and (vi) a three-month post-termination exercise period for any vested stock options granted on or after the effective date of the Change in Control Severance Plan.
+In addition to his offer letter agreement, Mr. Wrede is party to our Change in Control Severance Plan (the "Severance Plan").
+Pursuant to the Severance Plan, upon either a termination the Company without cause or resignation for good reason (either, a "Covered Termination") during a Change in Control Period, Mr. Wrede will be eligible to receive (i) severance payments, in the form of salary continuation, in an amount equal to (a) 12 months of Mr. Wrede's then-current base salary, plus (b) the amount of Mr. Wrede's target bonus under the Company's annual bonus program; (ii) the prior fiscal year bonus based on actual performance, if unpaid at the time of termination; (iii) the pro rata portion of Mr. Wrede's current target bonus, prorated to reflect the partial year of service; (iv) reimbursement of COBRA premiums for a period of up to 12 months; (v) 100% acceleration of unvested equity awards (including those that vest upon satisfaction of performance criteria); and (vi) a three-month post-termination exercise period for any vested stock options granted on or after the effective date of the Severance Plan.

-Pursuant to the Change in Control Severance Plan, if Mr. Pappas is subject to a Covered Termination other than during a Change of Control Period, Mr. Pappas will be eligible to receive (i) severance payments, in the form of salary continuation, in an amount equal to 12 months of his then-current base salary; (ii) the prior fiscal year bonus based on actual performance, if unpaid at the time of termination; (iii) reimbursement of COBRA premiums for a period of up to 12 months; and (iv) a three-month post-termination exercise period for any vested stock options granted on or after the effective date of the Change in Control Severance Plan.
+Pursuant to the Severance Plan, if Mr. Wrede is subject to a Covered Termination other than during a Change of Control Period, Mr. Wrede will be eligible to receive (i) severance payments, in the form of salary continuation, in an amount equal to 12 months of his then-current base salary; (ii) the prior fiscal year bonus based on actual performance, if unpaid at the time of termination; (iii) reimbursement of COBRA premiums for a period of up to 12 months; and (iv) a three-month post-termination exercise period for any vested stock options granted on or after the effective date of the Severance Plan.

-Pursuant to the Change in Control Severance Plan, upon Mr. Pappas' death or disability, Mr. Pappas shall be eligible to receive (i) the pro rata portion of Mr. Pappas' current bonus, prorated to reflect the partial year of service, based on actual performance; (ii) the prior fiscal year bonus based on actual performance, if unpaid at the time of termination; (iii) 100% acceleration of unvested equity awards (including those that vest upon satisfaction of performance criteria); and (iv) a post-termination exercise period of 12 months (in the case of disability) or 18 months (in the case of death) for any vested stock options granted on or after the effective date of the Change in Control Severance Plan.
+Pursuant to the Severance Plan, upon Mr. Wrede's death or disability, Mr. Wrede shall be eligible to receive (i) the pro rata portion of Mr. Wrede's current bonus, prorated to reflect the partial year of service, based on actual performance; (ii) the prior fiscal year bonus based on actual performance, if unpaid at the time of termination; (iii) 100% acceleration of unvested equity awards (including those that vest upon satisfaction of performance criteria); and (iv) a post-termination exercise period of 12 months (in the case of disability) or 18 months (in the case of death) for any vested stock options granted on or after the effective date of the Severance Plan.